Chuck Swindoll: Career

 Swindoll was ordained into the ministry in 1963 and served in Dallas at Grace Bible Church under J. Dwight Pentecost for two years.
 He has since held senior pastorates in Waltham, Massachusetts (1965–67), Irving, Texas (1967–71), and Fullerton, California (1971–94).
 He began his last senior pastorate in Frisco, Texas, in 1998.

 Swindoll is the founder of Insight for Living, which broadcasts a radio program of the same name on Christian and non-Christian radio stations around the world.
 The program is heard on more than 2,000 stations, as well as being webcast, and is translated into several languages.
 Its roots go back to the summer of 1977, when Swindoll's sermons from the First Evangelical Free Church in Fullerton were broadcast on radio.
 In 1979, the Insight for Living radio ministry began; its offices are now located in Frisco.

 In July 1994, Swindoll became the president of Dallas Theological Seminary, and now serves as its chancellor.
 He is the author of more than 70 books, most of which are based on his research and preparation for sermons preached each Sunday.
 In celebration of the magazine's 50th anniversary, Christianity Today produced an article naming Swindoll as one of the top 25 most influential preachers of the past 50 years (1956–2006).

-In 1998 Swindoll founded Stonebriar Community Church in Frisco.
+In 1998, Swindoll founded Stonebriar Community Church in Frisco.
 Many of the pastors at Stonebriar are graduates of Dallas Theological Seminary.
 The church first held services at Collin County Community College (now Collin College), then moved to its permanent home on Legendary Drive.
-The congregation grew rapidly from a few hundred members to several thousand in the first few years, and this growth has necessitated major expansion of the current facility.
-Construction for the additions began in 2005.
-The church is known for its missionary work in India and in other countries.
-Though Swindoll is still widely regarded as an Evangelical Free Church of America preacher, the Stonebriar Community Church is not affiliated with any particular denomination.
+The congregation grew rapidly from a few hundred members to several thousand in the first few years, and the growth necessitated major expansion of Stonebriar's facility.
+Construction for the expansion began in 2005 and ended in 2009.
+The church is known for its missionary work in India and in other countries and for the multitude of programs supporting and ministering to the community.
+Though Swindoll is still widely regarded as an Evangelical Free Church of America preacher, Stonebriar Community Church is not affiliated with any particular denomination.

 In April 2024, Swindoll announced that he would step down as senior pastor, effective May 1, but would continue preaching at Stonebriar.
+Later that year, in September, 2024, Swindoll announced he would be retiring from the pastorate at Stonebriar Community Church, but "will not retire from ministry".
+Swindoll expressed that he would continue ministry work at Insight for Living and will "have the joy of remaining there for as long as God gives [Cynthia and me] the strength to do so."
+Swindoll's recent activities have included continually helping lead Insight for Living, hosting "Living with Insight" (a podcast where Swindoll "sits down with friends and well-known leaders to discuss life and ministry"), and speaking at pastor training events and conferences.